Kosovo sets tariffs on Serbia, Bosnia as ties strain

-TIRANA, Albania (AP) — Kosovo's government says it will put a 100 percent import tax on all goods imported from Serbia and Bosnia Herzegovina as diplomatic tensions rise.
+TIRANA, Albania (AP) — Kosovo's government says it will put a 100 percent import tax on all goods imported from Serbia and Bosnia-Herzegovina as diplomatic tensions rise.

 Wednesday's decision seems to be retaliation against what Deputy Prime Minister Enver Hoxhaj said was Serbia's "aggressive campaign against Kosovo in the international stage."
 A day earlier, Kosovo failed to join Interpol due to what it claimed was campaigning by Serbia.